design your homeschool header image

-Having said that, there are some important skills we need to pass on to our children.
-This is where we need to decide what should be in our general home school computer curriculum.
-We need to decide and discuss what is acceptable computer use in our house.
+However, there are some computer skills that we really do need to include in a home school computer curriculum.
 The dangers, the correct use of the computer, the computer as a tool, time spent on the computer, limitations of games and internet protocol are all important parts of what we need to teach our children in the age in which we now live.

 Perhaps the most important skill we want our children to learn is how to fix the computer when it crashes or the network is disabled or an error message decides to continually annoy us!
 Every family should grow at least one "computer technician" or "Network Support Manager".
 We joke around at home divvying out appropriate jobs for our children to make mum and dad's lives easier : We need an electrician, a plumber, a carpenter, a cook/house-cleaner, and definitely a computer expert!